terrah27/logs_analysis/README.md

 -Clone the repository https://github.com/udacity/fullstack-nanodegree-vm to download the virtual machine configuration.
 -Start the virtual machine by running `vagrant up` from inside the vagrant directory and then `vagrant ssh` to log into the virtual machine.
 -Inside the VM, change directory to `/vagrant/logs`
 -Download the data here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip then unzip and place the file newsdata.sql in the logs directory
 -Load the data by running `psql -d news -f newsdata.sql`
+-Run the file analysis.py in the command line by running `python3 analysis.py`

+# output

+The analysis.py file will create a report in the logs directory analysis.txt